LeoMonrroy266/python_course_project/README.md

-# python_course_project
+# Course coding project
-Repository for the coding project part of the course Aim to improve documentation and performance of code used for analysis of Solution scattering data
+Repository for the coding project part of the course.
+## Aim:
+To improve documentation and performance of code by separating into modules, classes, functions, etc and add the appropiate comments.
+To improve the performance of the code